gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

     See the [Tinkerpop docs](https://tinkerpop.apache.org/docs/current/reference/#gremlin-server)
     for more information on Gremlin server configuration.

+### Running the Gremlin Server

-After all of this there should now be three custom files created which we will bind mount into a `gremlin-server` container.
+After following the previous steps you should now have three custom files created which we will bind mount into a `gremlin-server` container.
 One final step however, is to obtain required Gaffer JARs and add them to the container as well, there are many different ways to do this the easiest being through maven which can use following goal to download all dependencies from a POM:

 ```bash
 mvn clean dependency:copy-dependencies